How do we apply an innovation model in small and medium-sized companies (SMEs).

 Nor do we consider here micro-companies, whose analysis may be closer or similar to start-ups.

 We know that the budget dedicated to innovation in large companies varies globally, in a very general way, between 2.5 and 5% of their business volume.
 (Minimum 1.5%).
-The ones that exceed 10%, and some widely)
+Someones exceed 10% and over)

 Based on the fact that in SMEs, innovation is really a necessity and an urgency, it should be the same or more.
 Which would mark an innovation budget between: